 A Haunting Road Trip Through Idaho Ghost Towns To Take If You Dare

-There are so many ghost towns in Idaho that it can get overwhelming just thinking about visiting them all.
+There are so many Idaho ghost towns that it can get overwhelming just thinking about visiting them all.
 Well, we’ve got you covered.
 This haunted road trip is the perfect place to start if you’re thinking about exploring the abandoned cities of Idaho.
-On the itinerary are some “classic” Idaho ghost towns (think of them as required reading) mixed in with some lesser known towns (suggested reading).
+On the itinerary are some “classic” Idaho ghost towns (think of them as required reading) mixed in with some lesser-known towns (suggested reading).
 Ready for the most haunted weekend road trip of your life?
-For the complete interactive Google Map of the entire trip, click
+For the complete interactive Google Map of the entire trip, click here.

 What do you think?
-Think you will add this road trip on your to do list?
+Think you will add this road trip to your adventure to-do list?

 The aptly named Gem State has a rich history dating back to the mid-1800s when gold discoveries made in the area brought a booming population to the region.
 Relics of these old settlements can still be found today dotting the rugged landscapes across Idaho.
 Located outside of Boise, the historic Adelmann Mine is a remarkable time capsule of early American western expansion.
 Hikers can explore this remarkable destination trekking a 4.7-mile out-and-back trail that meanders through stunning terrain and scenic overlooks full of native plants and wildlife.
 The site of the abandoned mine offers a fascinating glimpse back in time where visitors can view the remains of a crumbling warehouse, outbuilding, and the original mineshaft.

 What is the most haunted place in Idaho?